-A Short-Term Lease Agreement, sometimes also called a Short-Term Rental Agreement, is a document that outlines the responsibilities of the person renting out the physical space, often called a Lessor, and the short-term tenant, often called a Guest.
-In all Lessor-Guest relationships, even including those that exist between friends or family members, having a written lease that outlines all of the terms and conditions of the rental is a necessity.
-Regarding rental properties, having everything agreed to in writing may help dealing with disputes.
+A Short-Term Lease Agreement, sometimes also called a Short-Term Rental Agreement, is a document that outlines the responsibilities of the person renting out the physical space, often called a Lessor, and the short-term tenant often called a Guest.
+In all Lessor-Guest relationships, even including those that exist between friends or family members, having a written lease that outlines all of the terms and conditions of the rental is necessary.
+Having everything agreed to in writing may help deal with disputes.

-If the situation is a traditional longer-term lease, like an apartment lease, for example, a standard residential lease agreement is likely the document needed.
+If the situation is a traditional long-term lease, like an apartment lease, for example, a standard residential lease agreement is the document needed.

-Before using this document, it is preferable that the Lessor verify with the municipality in which the rental property is located that short-term rentals are allowed.
+Before using this document, it is preferable that the lessor verifies with the municipality in which the rental property is located that short-term rentals are allowed.
 Some municipalities have restrictions and rules regarding short-term rentals.

-Short-Term Lease Agreements are also subject to municipal laws, as some municipalities prohibit or restrict short-term rentals.
+Short-Term Lease Agreements are also subject to municipal laws, including municipal and planning statutes, and some municipalities prohibit or restrict short-term rentals.